Codedddd/Nona/README.md

-# Nona-v2.0
-Nona v2.0 is a heavily upgraded version of the original Nona nuke-bot, this time with many more features, faster processes and more!
+# This project is in the works: coming soon!